MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 As a Dynamics 365 Remote Assist HoloLens user, you can make or join a one-to-one call, group call, or scheduled meeting by using Teams or Outlook.

-Remote collaborators can join the call using the Microsoft Teams desktop application or the mobile app.
+Remote collaborators can join the call using the Microsoft Teams desktop application or the Teams mobile app.

 In a call, remote collaborators can see everything you see (including holograms and the real world behind the holograms) and can add annotations, insert files into your world, and more.